RockyStarfield/NadeoImporterAssistant/README.md

 	-	"Clean Import"

-		With this option checked no accompanying files and folders will be left in the Work folder
+		With this option enabled no accompanying files and folders will be left in the Work folder

 	-	"Materials"